 Complete OWASP Protection

-Web Security Manager protects against much more than DoS attacks.
-It protects against web based attacks and provides protection against all the OWASP Top Ten risks.
+Our managed WAF protects against much more than DoS attacks.
+It protects against web-based attacks and provides protection against all the OWASP Top Ten risks.
 Web Security Manager also fully satisfies the Payment Card Industry Data Security Standard (PCI DSS) section 6.6 requirements.
-Web Security Manager can protect Web applications and Web sites in any language, including double byte languages such as Japanese, Korean and Chinese.
+It can protect web applications and Web sites in any language, including double byte languages such as Japanese, Korean and Chinese.